sergiotaborda/lense-lang/docs/content/objects.md

 ~~~~

-As you can see from this example, calling methods on the object is very much like a static call in other languages, say java or C#.
+As you can see from this example, calling methods on the object is very much like a static call in other languages.

 When declaring an object Lense will really create a single instance of the given anonymous class in the parent scope.
 Objects can implement interfaces and inherit from other classes but not from other objects.